No permit parking on the 11th Street level until 2:30pm.

-The Clybourn level is open to permit parking.
+The Clybourn level will have limited parking.

 Dear Law School Community,

 For the past month, our parking system has been experiencing issues causing it to shutdown unexpectedly.
 I understand this can be (very) frustrating.
 Here is how you should proceed.

 If you enter an Eckstein Hall parking level that is full, please do not illegally park – that is, do not park in a place that is not a parking spot.
 You should leave the lot and park in your assigned structure or lot.
 Otherwise, not only will you be ticketed, but you could lose parking privileges for a year.

 And if the system is down, causing your ID to not work, please do not pull a ticket and plan to park unless you are willing to pay the parking fee (Monday-Friday $30; Saturday-Sunday $3).
 If you must pull a ticket (for example, because there is a line behind you), you should go into the lot and circle around to leave: there is a seven-minute “grace period” in which all you have to do to leave is to insert the ticket.
 You do not need to leave your car and have that ticket validated.